Student Frequently Asked Questions

 Counseling Service records are not included in any of your other university records.
 All information about you, even acknowledgments of your visits, is confidential and cannot be released without your written permission except under specific circumstances outlined in our confidentiality policy.

 If I come in to see a clinician, I don’t want my parents to know.
-Will you have to tell them?
+Will you have to

 No. Your clinician will not speak to your parents, professors, friends, or anyone else about your confidential concerns without your permission.
 There are rare exceptions, which are outlined in our confidentiality policy.